CoderFek/World-Layoffs-Analysis-Using-SQL/README.md

 # Project Overview

 This project is basically a walkthrough on data cleaning and analysis of the world-layoffs-dataset using SQL.
-It was obsereved that this year(2024) has a huge contribution on the world tech layoffs as well as in many different industries.
+It was obsereved that the past three years had a huge contribution on the world tech layoffs as well as in many different industries.
 That's why it's important to understand the job market and the possible reasons behind these layoffs.

 *Dataset available at*: [https://github.com/CoderFek/World-Layoffs-Dataset](https://github.com/CoderFek/World-Layoffs-Analysis-Using-SQL/blob/main/layoffs.csv)